 2.1.2 Tribal Reservations and Usual and Accustomed Fishing Areas

-The Port Gamble S’Klallam Tribe Reservation occupies approximately 1,200 acres and the Port Madison Indian Reservation (Suquamish Tribe) occupies approximately 7,458 acres within WRIA 15.
-Tribes with usual and accustomed fishing areas within WRIA 15 include the Suquamish, Port Gamble S’Klallam, Squaxin Island, Skokomish, Nisqually, and Puyallup Tribes (NWIFC, 2019).
-Within WRIA 15, these Tribes hold Treaty reserved senior water rights and fishing rights under the federal government (Treaty of Medicine Creek, Treaty of Point No Point, Treaty of Point Elliot).
+The Port Gamble S’Klallam Tribe Reservation occupies approximately 1,700 acres.
+The Port Madison Indian Reservation (Suquamish Tribe) occupies approximately 7,458 acres within WRIA 15.
+Tribes with usual and accustomed fishing areas within WRIA 15 include the Suquamish, Port Gamble S’Klallam, Squaxin Island, Skokomish, Nisqually, and Puyallup Tribes (NWIFC 2019).
+Within WRIA 15, these Tribes hold Treaty-reserved senior water rights and fishing rights under the federal government (Treaty of Medicine Creek, Treaty of Point No Point, Treaty of Point Elliot).

 The Tribes hold Treaty-reserved federal water rights in WRIA 15 in quantities that are necessary to support healthy salmon populations.
 These water rights are necessary to carry out the purposes of their Treaties, which include the guarantee of a self-sustaining homeland and sufficient water to support the fishing right.
 These rights operate outside of the state water rights system and have the most senior priority date.
 While these water rights have not yet been quantified by a court, they likely exceed the amounts that are established by state instream flow rules.
 Indian water rights are property rights held in trust by the United States for the benefit of Indian Tribes.